Century (cricket): Earliest known centuries

 The first definite century in a top-class match was scored by John Small when he made 136 for Hampshire v Surrey at Broadhalfpenny Down in July 1775.
-The earliest known century partnership was recorded in 1767 between two Hambledon batsmen who added 192 for the first wicket against Caterham.
+The earliest known century partnership was recorded in 1767 between two Hambledon batsmen, who added 192 for the first wicket against Caterham.
 It is believed they were Tom Sueter and Edward "Curry" Aburrow.

 When Hambledon played Kent at Broadhalfpenny in August 1768, the Reading Mercury reported: "what is very remarkable, one Mr Small, of Petersfield, fetched above seven score notches off his own bat".
-Unfortunately it is not known if Small did this in one innings or if it was his match total.
+It is not known if Small did this in one innings or if it was his match total.
 Hambledon batsmen Tom Sueter and George Leer are the first two players definitely known to have shared a century partnership when they made 128 for the first wicket against Surrey at Broadhalfpenny Down in September 1769.

 Highest number of centuries

 First-class cricket

 W. G. Grace was the first batsman to score 100 career centuries in first-class cricket, reaching the milestone in 1895.
 His career total of 124 centuries was subsequently passed by Jack Hobbs, whose total of 199 first-class centuries is the current record.